How To Use

-The Company can be accused of being both “too” intrusive and “too” subjective.
+The Company could be accused of being both “too” intrusive and “too” subjective.

 The impact in court relates to the ability of a plaintiff attorney to pile on with the “too” this and too that, using rhetoric and emotional appeals to do so.
 These can be very effective.
 So, be sure that the game is worth the trouble.
-We do not recommend use of this test unless you believe the results will substantially benefit your Company, which in some cases they can.
+This test could be used if you believe the results will substantially benefit your Company, which in some cases they can.
 In fact, the very rumor in the air of a Lie Detector test being possibly administered in the future, can cut down on the behavior you are seeking to extinguish (e.g., shipping dock theft; gambling; drug selling; and the like).

 If you want to proceed with the forms, do the following: